 There is nothing there for the people generating the content that makes Reddit so valuable - just value extraction for the developers who take advantage of it.

 Is it time to leave Reddit?
-It just might be.

 Without a renegotiation of the terms by which Reddit users have long contributed to the platform, users may feel that they are being taken advantage of.
 The deal has shifted, and it now feels like there is a real power imbalance at play.
-Like with moderators, Reddit is now taking advantage of content creators who post and comment on the site.
+As with moderators, Reddit is now taking advantage of content creators who post and comment on the site.